nextgis/docs_toolbox/source/ngcr_export.rst

   - Nominatim (nominatim)
   - BusyBox (test) (busybox)

-* Version - Distribution version;
-* Login for Container Registry;
+* Version.
+Specify the product version to export Docker images for.
+You can check the distribution version used in the ``docker-compose.yaml`` file under ``services.app.image``; for example, the value ``cr.nextgis.com/nextgisweb/std/app:3.3.0`` corresponds to version ``3.3.0``.
-* Password for Container Registry.
+* Login and password for accessing the NextGIS Container Registry.
+Provided by NextGIS Support with the product delivery.

 Outputs: